NExTplusplus/TAT-HQA/README.md

 - `req_comparison`: True or False.
 - `scale`: the model is also expected to predict a correct scale ('', thousand, million, billion, or percent) for each question.
 If the scale prediction is incorrect, the answer is evaluated as incorrect.
 - `rel_question (for TAT-HQA)`: the order of the corresponding factual question.
 Usually, it is the previous question.
-- `scale`: the model is also expected to predict a correct scale ('', thousand, million, billion, or percent) for each question.
-If the scale prediction is incorrect, the answer is incorrect.

 For our implementation of the paper method, we pre-process dataset_raw to generate some extra_fields.
 The `facts` and `mapping` are generated in the same way as TAT-QA (used for training the TagOP baseline).
 Apart from these, we extract the assumption substring from the hypothetical question (`question_if_part`), and we heuristically generate the `if_op`(SWAP, ADD, MINUS, DOUBLE, INCREASE_PERC, etc.) and `if_tagging` (the operands of if_op) for the Learning-to-Imagine module.
 The preocessed data is stored in [dataset_extra_field] and splitted by TAT-QA and TAT-HQA, saved in `orig` and `counter`.